-Staff also notes that a roof deck and clubhouse is now proposed on the roof of the 4-story west wing, which provides additional outdoor amenity space for the tenants and eliminates staff's previous concerns about the lack of mitigation on this relatively visible rooftop.
+A roof deck and clubhouse is now proposed on the roof of the 4-story west wing, which provides additional outdoor amenity space for the tenants and eliminates the Commission's previous concerns about the lack of mitigation on this relatively visible rooftop.
 In addition, various balconies are proposed at the upper levels.
 Some of the balconies are traditional projecting balconies, while others are Juliets.